enkidevs/curriculum/r/r-core/loops-in-r/intro-to-loops-in-r.md

   print("Hello, World!")
 }
 ```

+### Repeat

-A repeat loop is similar to a while loop, but the condition is checked at the end of the loop instead of at the beginning.
-You can use a repeat loop to perform an action indefinitely or until a certain condition is met.
+A `repeat` loop is similar to a while loop, but the condition is checked at the end of the loop instead of at the beginning.
+You can use a `repeat` loop to perform an action indefinitely or until a certain condition is met.
 For example:
 ```r
 # Print the numbers from 1 to 10
 i <- 1